sampsyo/cs6120/content/syllabus.md

 * *Implementation tasks:*
   Discrete bits of compiler implementation work to deepen your understanding of the topics in the [lessons][].
 * *Paper reading:*
-  We'll read research papers, and everybody will participate in online discussion.
+  We'll read research papers, and everybody will participate in asynchronous (pre-class, online) discussions and synchronous (in-class) discussions.
 * *Leading paper discussions:*
-  For a subset of the aforementioned research papers, you'll be responsible for writing a [blog][] post and leading the online discussion.
+  For a subset of the aforementioned research papers, you'll be responsible for leading the online and synchronous discussion and synthesizing a [blog][] post.
 * *Course project:*
   There is an open-ended course implementation project that culminates in a blog post.